Extremely Simple Streaming Forest: Wall Times for Three Selected Tasks

 \section{Wall Times for Three Selected Tasks}

-In terms of training wall times, SDTs are the most efficient on the CIFAR-10 dataset (Figure \ref{fig:select_time}, right).
-SDFs take longer times in the Splice and Pendigits tasks (Figure \ref{fig:select_time}, left and center).
+In terms of training wall times, XTrees are the most efficient on the CIFAR-10 dataset (Figure \ref{fig:select_time}, right).
+XForests take longer times in the Splice and Pendigits tasks (Figure \ref{fig:select_time}, left and center).
 However, on the CIFAR-10 dataset, HTs are the most inefficient streaming trees, even slower than the two streaming ensembles.
-Also, as sample size increases, time usage of batch estimators grows more quickly due to refitting, and they surpass SDFs around 2,000 samples.
-MFs take shorter training times than other streaming forests, which could be attributed to a limited number of estimators (only 10 trees).
+Also, as sample size increases, time usage of batch estimators grows more quickly due to refitting, and they surpass XForests around 2,000 samples.
+MFs take similar training times as XForests.
 All training wall times grow linearly as sample size increases.
+Results are subject to implementation details of packages used (Section \ref{methods}).